 You get 15% off with Run For Fit!

-Next to your running plan it's important to strenghten your body with good muscular and stretching exercices.
+Next to your running plan, it's important to strengthen your body with good muscular and stretching exercises.

-Here are a couple of exercices to strenghten your legs - abs and butt:
+Here are a couple of exercises to strengthen your legs - abs, and butt:

 Strenght exercices :